 Paid Search Marketing

-This is a guest post by Amy Hoffman, a search marketing consultant at Hanapin Marketing.
+Amy Hoffman is a search marketing consultant at Hanapin Marketing.
 She also blogs for PPC Hero and SEO Boy.

 Have you ever looked through an old scrapbook to find yourself smiling at memories you’d nearly forgotten?
 For me, it may be dressing up as Aqua to perform a sixth grade rendition of “Barbie Girl,” holding my at-the-time new baby brother, or some other embarrassing, proud or hilarious moment.
 Some of these moments will live on only in the scrapbook.
 (I can double-check but I’m pretty positive my mom won’t have any more kids.)
 On the contrary, these memories can spark future plans such as a reunion with my fellow Aqua impersonators.